 Redefine Your Understanding of Fat

-- Body Fat – The fat on our bodies is comprised largely of what is called ‘adipose fat’.
+• Body Fat – The fat on our bodies is comprised largely of what is called “adipose fat.”
 Beneath the skin, it insulates our innards.
 Around our organs it acts as a protective buffer.
-And all fat in our body is on-call to burn for energy when needed.
+And all fat in our body is on call to burn for energy when needed.
 Body fat, in correct proportions, serves several vital functions.
-It’s when we take on excess adipose fat that it becomes unhealthy.
+It’s when we have too much that it becomes unhealthy.

-- Thought Fat – This is my term for the way we throw around “I’m fat,” or “she’s fat.”
+• Thought Fat – This is my term for the way we throw around “I’m fat.”
 It’s the cultural judgment we impose on ourselves and others for carrying an excess of body fat.

 This week, catch yourself—both what you say out loud and the chatter in your head—and redefine your understanding of fat.